solarus-games/zelda-roth-se/README.md

 This remake is developed with the [Solarus engine](https://github.com/christopho/solarus) by Christopho, Mymy and Vincent Jouillat.
 While this is essentially the same game, a lot of details were improved thanks to the use of Solarus.

+You can watch a video of this [Zelda Return of the Hylian remake](https://www.youtube.com/watch?v=DUmeln2kDTg).

 For users interested in creating games with Solarus, this project is also a great source of scripts.
 All items are scripted, including the hammer, the hookshot and the bow.
 There is also an elaborate dungeon room system using separators, with automatic restoration of enemies and pots.